priyans619/Songify-Music-App/README.md

 ## Functionalities
 1.**Homepage** - Users can choose a genre and get the top songs for that genre

+2.**Explore** - Users can select a country and get the top songs for that country

 ## System Requirements